Follow the step by step process or choose what situation that best describes you:

 Wyomning Law School Application Process

 You must graduate from an ABA-accredited law school anywhere in the United States, under Wyoming’s Rules & Procedures Governing Bar Admission.
-A complete listing of such schools may be found in the ABA-LSAC Official Guide to ABA-Approved Law Schools.
+A complete listing of such schools may be found in the LSAC Official Guide to ABA-Approved Law Schools.

 Credential Assembly Service